squidmin/java-labs/src/main/java/collections/arraylist/docs/exercises.md

 # `ArrayList` exercises

-## Java Exercise 1: Implement Comparable for Sorting Custom Objects
+## Exercise 1: Implement Comparable for Sorting Custom Objects

 **Objective**: Learn how to use the `Comparable` interface to sort custom objects in Java.